 - Summary of Infection Prevention and Control (IPAC) Education and Resources for Long-Term Care

 We are committed to supporting you during this difficult time of COVID-19.
-With the recent ministry announcement and direction regarding both outdoor and indoor visits in LTC Homes, our team of LTC Best Practice Coordinators have revised several resources that you may find helpful.
-We recognize that you may already have outdoor visits in place, but these resources may assist your home now that indoor visits have been announced by the MOH.
+With the recent ministry announcement and direction regarding both outdoor and indoor visits in LTC homes, our team of LTC Best Practice Coordinators have revised several resources that you may find helpful.
+We recognize that you may already have outdoor visits in place, but these resources may assist your home now that indoor visits have been announced by the Ministry of Health.

 - Decision tree for LTC visits